-- (1) Internships generally include high-level research and study at a company for at least three months (or total duration of short internships must be at least three months). - (2) If you wish to obtain credits by an internship, consult with your supervisor and submit a proposal for an internship to Kyoumu by the end of February in the first year if enrolled in April (by the end of August in the first year if you are in the SD program) so that an Advisor for Internship will be determined.
+- (1) Internships generally include high-level research and study at a company for at least three months (or total duration of short internships must be at least three months). - (2) If you wish to obtain credits by an internship, consult with your supervisor in advance and submit a proposal for an internship to Kyoumu at least 2 weeks prior to the first day when you intend to start internship.
+For April enrollment students, submission must be done at latest by the end of February in the first year, for SD program students, by the end of August in the first year.
+After that an Advisor for Internship will be determined.
 You also must contact the Career Support Section for the procedures beforehand.
-Note that if you apply after the deadline or if there is a deficiency in the procedure, you cannot obtain credits by the internship.
 For students enrolled in October, the schedule is basically shifted by six months. - (3) Since all the internship(s) must be accredited before preliminary defense, complete it and submit achievement reports to the advisor for internship and Kyoumu before submission of an application for preliminary defense.